Author: CLIVE BLANCHARDClive is an expert on achieving home energy efficiency at low cost so you can save money in comfort. Archives

 Back to Blog

 Our house is too hot, what can I do?18/2/2024 In my last post (Wondering why you have trouble sleeping lately?)
 I promised I would write about creating a heat refuge (sometimes called a cool refuge) in your home for those exceptional hot nights where it doesn’t cool down enough to sleep.
 Given that more hot weather is forecast, I thought I would finish it early to give you a chance to at least take the first steps.
 With summer nighttime minimum temperatures increasing even faster than daytime temperatures creating a home heat refuge is desirable in much of Australia, especially during extreme weather conditions.
-The recent power blackouts in Victoria show that even if you have ducted air conditioning, when the grid goes down, unless your house is well insulated, the inside temperature can rise quickly to dangerous temperatures.
+The blackouts in various parts of Australia, show that even if you have ducted air conditioning, when the grid goes down, unless your house is well insulated, the inside temperature can rise quickly to dangerous temperatures.
 Ideally you would upgrade your whole house, using a Residential Efficiency Scorecard or an EnerPHit Passive House assessment for guidance.
 As an alternative, when doing a Scorecard or EnerPHit assessment I can at no extra cost help you identify a room to serve as a home heat refuge, which in cold weather can double as a cold refuge as many improvements will target both.
 This is a lot cheaper than upgrading your whole house.
 Even if you can’t afford that, the following low-cost ideas could get you started to create a refuge in one room to make your life safer and more comfortable during heatwaves: Most of them will also double for protecting you from cold snaps in winter.
 These ideas should be read in conjunction with Wondering why you have trouble sleeping lately?
 Choosing the room to be your heat refuge:This should ideally be a room that:

 Insulation and Sealing: